 If your previous roof replacement wasn't properly done, you may be better off starting over with a new roof rather than continually trying to fix the damage, schedule roof repairs, or wait for a total roof failure.

 The Pros and Cons of Roof Repairs

-While a proper inspection from a roofing contractor will help you determine if you should choose a roof repair or roof replacement, let's look at the pros and cons of having your roof repaired.
+While a proper inspection from a roofing contractor will help you determine if you should choose a roof repair or replacement, let's look at the pros and cons of having your roof repaired.

 Benefits of Roof Repairs

 - Cost: A repair for minor damage is going to be significantly less expensive than having your entire roof replaced, making it a better option to save money.